 The Manaslu is the 8th highest peak on earth and is surrounding by the beautiful Manaslu Conservation Area.
 Manaslu Circuit Trek is a strenuous trek.
 It combines the snow-capped mountains’ mind-boggling views such as Manaslu, Himchuli, Ganesh Himal, and Kang Guru.
 The presence of rocky paths and glaciers make it a fatal yet equally adventurous trek.
 So, proper acclimatization is mandatory for the Manaslu circuit trek.
 A tea house trek is being famous among travelers and accompanied by the warm hospitality of the locals.
 But, tourism has flourished along this trip, and the Manaslu circuit trek no longer requires any camping.

 Like most other treks, Manaslu Circuit Trek also follows the Budi Gandaki Valley all the way to start from Arughat.
 It passes through some pleasant villages, forests, and terraces.
 Furthermore, it goes towards subtropical to the high arid alpine pastures with excitement and thrill of crossing Larkya La pass, which separates the Annapurna and Manaslu region.
-The trail goes through the Larkya glacier, but the views of the mountain, as mentioned above, are extraordinary.
+The trail goes through the Larkya glacier, but the mountains’ views, as mentioned above, are extraordinary.
 If you are a bit thrill-seeker, there is also an opportunity to climb Larkya Peak.
 Indeed, the trek out to the gorgeous meadows and exit to the well-known Annapurna Circuit Trek at Dharapani.

 Manaslu Circuit Trek: Quick facts